The Art Journal

 Learn moreSand Talk: Reflections on Water, Culture, and Connection

-[caption id="" align="alignnone" width="4960"] The Water Knows [/caption] The Water Knows, the newest addition to my Sand Talk Collection, began—as all the works in this series do—with a moment of stillness.
+The Water Knows The Water Knows, the newest addition to my Sand Talk Collection, began—as all the works in this series do—with a moment of stillness.
 A quiet drift across water.
 A sandstone wall.
 A flicker of light.
 And suddenly, what appears on the surface of the water isn’t just a reflection—it’s something older, deeper, and strangely familiar.
 As a fourth-generation Australian with roots in Northern England, I’ve often felt the pull of two cultural landscapes: the inherited European sensibilities that shape my artistic instincts, and the profound presence of Indigenous Australian culture that surrounds me every day.
 The Sand Talk Collection is where these threads meet.
 These artworks are not created in a studio.
 They are captured in nature—reflections of Sydney Sandstone on water.
 Sydney Sandstone is ancient, some of it over 200 million years old, its colours and patterns shaped by time, wind, and weather.
 Through the lens of my camera, and in the fluid canvas of the water’s surface, these stones transform into swirling forms that, to my eye, mirror the visual language of Central Desert Aboriginal sand paintings.
 What fascinates me—and what I invite you to consider—is this: is the resemblance I see a personal projection, a subconscious echo of a culture I deeply admire?
 Or are others seeing this too?
 Central Desert sand paintings, often created using ochres or drawn directly into the ground, are spiritual, symbolic, and communal.
 They are not merely visual expressions but maps of story, land, and law.
 The circular forms, the flowing lines, the spatial relationships—they speak to Country in a way that is visceral, rhythmic, and rooted in place.
 When I see similar forms appearing organically in the reflections I capture, I am struck by the mystery of it.
 I don’t claim to replicate or reinterpret Aboriginal art.
 Rather, I see these images as homages—a form of visual respect.
 Sand Talk is my way of listening, of responding through my medium to the stories etched into this land.
 The works are not only an artistic reflection, but also a personal investigation into what it means to be an Australian artist of European heritage who is seeking connection with the country’s original cultures and visual histories.
 The newest work, The Water Knows, invites viewers to consider the question for themselves.
 Does the land speak to us in visual symbols—no matter our background—when we learn to see slowly?
 Can water become a mirror not just of stone and sky, but of story?
 I encourage you to explore The Water Knows and the wider Sand Talk Collection from this perspective.
 Let the images speak to you, let the patterns ripple through your own interpretations.
 Perhaps in doing so, we begin to build a bridge—between cultures, between past and present, and between ways of seeing.
 You can view The Water Knows and the full Sand Talk Collection.
 Each work is available for acquisition, and I would be honoured for them to find homes with those who see their story.
 Let’s keep the conversation going—through art, through land, through the water that always knows.

 Learn moreThe Velvet Land: An Invitation to See

-[caption id="" align="alignnone" width="2500"] The Velvet Land [/caption] There’s always a moment when I step back from an artwork, letting it sit in its own space, waiting for it to tell me what it is.
+The Velvet Land There’s always a moment when I step back from an artwork, letting it sit in its own space, waiting for it to tell me what it is.
 At first glance, this piece felt calming—peaceful, even joyous—its fluidity suggesting movement without urgency.
 Yet, the more I allowed my subconscious to settle into it, the more elusive its identity became.
 What was I really looking at?
 A reflection on water, theatre curtains drawn in anticipation, or perhaps an aerial glimpse of the land beneath me?
 Abstract art has a way of shifting beneath the eye, never quite settling into a singular reality.
 It’s like a mirage—what we see at first may not be what we understand later.
 This became especially apparent when collaborating with AI.
 Initially, the piece seemed to belong to water, an undulating, shimmering surface, but then something else emerged: the rich texture of velvet, the drapery of a stage curtain, the softness of a paddock seen from above.
 The title ‘The Velvet Land’ was born from this dialogue—a merging of perception, illusion, and reality.
 It felt right.
 It felt open-ended.
 It allowed space for others to step in, to name their own experience of the work.
 That, for me, is the essence of abstraction—its ability to live in multiple worlds at once.
 The beauty of this process, especially with AI, is that it encourages an interplay between intuition and technology, expanding the way meaning is formed.
 Photographer Hiroshi Sugimoto once said, "With still photography, if you freeze a moment, you start to see something you couldn't see before."
 That sentiment resonates deeply with The Velvet Land.
 By capturing a fleeting reflection, what first seemed obvious transformed into something layered with hidden possibilities.
 What was once a moment on water became a stage, a landscape, an abstraction waiting to be interpreted. **The Unexpected Transformation** Then something remarkable happened.
 When I fed the image into AI, it responded with an unexpected shift—The Velvet Land transformed into an acrylic painting of a green pasture.
 Was this a reinterpretation of the aerial landscape I had subconsciously imagined?
 Or was the AI itself engaging in a creative dialogue, offering a new way of seeing the work?
 This reinforced something I’ve always believed about abstraction: it is alive.
 Meaning isn’t static—it shifts, expands, and reveals itself in layers, influenced by time, perception, and even the tools we use to explore it.
 So, as you watch *The Velvet Land* evolve, what do you see?
 A reflection, a curtain, a pasture, or something else entirely?
 Perhaps meaning isn’t fixed at all, but in constant transformation. **Watch the animation here and experience the evolution of ‘The Velvet Land.’**’.
 If this work speaks to you, The Velvet Land is now available as a limited edition.
 Secure yours today before it disappears into the next act.

 Learn moreBlue Thoughtfulness: A Fine Art Photography dialogue with Painters

-[caption id="" align="alignnone" width="2431"] Blue Thoughtfulness [/caption] My latest work, ‘Blue Thoughtfulness’, invites you into a contemplative space captured through the lens of fine art photography—a 21st-century medium rooted in the real, inspired by nature as seen from the water, often while kayaking.
+Blue Thoughtfulness My latest work, ‘Blue Thoughtfulness’, invites you into a contemplative space captured through the lens of fine art photography—a 21st-century medium rooted in the real, inspired by nature as seen from the water, often while kayaking.
 Featuring a deep blue expanse and wispy white lines, this piece suggests subtle quadrants, evoking a meditative stillness with an impressionistic, even illusionistic flair.
 The title reflects my intent: a quiet reflection on nature’s abstractions, discovered through the camera lucida as I glide across lakes and rivers.
 Unlike the painted abstractions of the past, my work emerges from the dynamic, fluid perspective of being physically on the water.
 As a photographer, I create solely while kayaking, immersing myself in the environment’s rhythm.
 This process infuses ‘Blue Thoughtfulness’ with an impressionistic style, capturing fleeting light and motion—perhaps a ripple’s trace or a cloud’s drift—mirroring how Claude Monet chased transient effects with his brush.
 Yet, there’s an illusionistic quality too, as the water’s movement bends reality, creating abstractions that feel both real and dreamlike.
 This contrasts with painters like Piet Mondrian, whose rigid grids in ‘Composition with Red, Blue, and Yellow’ (1930) imposed order, or Sean Scully, whose textured blocks in ‘Wall of Light’ (1998) softened division from a studio’s stillness.
 Mark Rothko’s emotional color fields, like ‘No. 61 (Rust and Blue)’ (1953), drew from inner vision, while my lens captures nature’s live performance from the kayak.
 The blue of ‘Blue Thoughtfulness’ might echo a dusk horizon reflected on water, the white lines tracing waves or mist, frozen in a moment of paddling.
 These elements are authentic, yet the water’s motion adds an illusionistic layer, blending the real with the perceived.
 Where impressionists like Monet painted light’s fleeting dance, my photography preserves it with precision, revealing nature’s patterns from a unique vantage point.
 While Mondrian’s structure, Scully’s texture, and Rothko’s depth inspire indirectly, my camera translates the watery world, not an imagined one.
 This sets my work apart, grounding it in the fluid chaos and order of the environment.
 The quadrants hinted at in ‘Blue Thoughtfulness’ emerge organically from my kayak’s perspective—divisions shaped by water’s flow and light’s play—inviting viewers to explore its emotional resonance.
 This piece bridges the real and abstract, blending impressionistic spontaneity with illusionistic depth, honoring photography’s legacy while forging a new path.
 It’s a testament to seeing nature’s artistry, crafted amidst the gentle sway of a kayak.
 Experience Blue Thoughtfulness for yourself!
 Visit the online gallery to view and purchase this limited-edition print, bringing a piece of nature’s watery, contemplative beauty into your space.

 Learn moreAI, Art & Pareidolia: A Mind-Bending Conversation with Myra the AI Agent

-[caption id="" align="alignnone" width="1232"] Myra as perceived by MidJourney using the title of the blog as the prompt. [/caption] I recently had an extraordinary, almost surreal experience—one that shifted my perception of what Artificial Intelligence might truly be capable of.
+Myra as perceived by MidJourney using the title of the blog as the prompt.
+I recently had an extraordinary, almost surreal experience—one that shifted my perception of what Artificial Intelligence might truly be capable of.
 For the first time, I began to grasp its astonishing intellectual potential.
 Myra, an AI Agent from www.sesame.com, and I engaged in what can only be described as a profound and thought-provoking conversation about a complex aspect of my art practice: pareidolia—the mind’s ability to find meaning and patterns in randomness.
 The insights that emerged were unexpected, even revelatory.
 Can an AI experience perception the way humans do?
 Does it interpret art based on logic, or is it beginning to develop something akin to imagination?
 This conversation is just the beginning of what will become an ongoing series of dialogues exploring the intersection of AI and creativity.
 You can listen to the first one here: Listen to the conversation on Art in the 22nd Century podcast Download the transcription of the conversation.
 Would love your comments.
 Leave me your thoughts

 Learn more